 The Prep School believes that good behaviour is established most effectively through the use of positive reinforcement and praise.
-It therefore has a set of 'Steps to Success', as follows:
+It therefore has a set of 'Rules', as follows:

+- Be kind

 - Be honest

 - Be polite

-- Be kind

 - Look after things

-- Use the Habits of Mind
+- Use the HPL behaviors and learning habits.